 Alan is Professor of Communication in the School of Law.
-He applies a background in linguistics and cultural analysis to a range of legal fields and topics, including: how language is used and interpreted in legal processes and institutions; selected topics in media law (e.g. the nature of defamatory statements; advertising standards; threatening or offensive communications); and 'linguistic' questions in intellectual property (e.g. in literary copyright and as regards verbal trademarks).
+He applies a background in linguistics and cultural analysis to a range of legal fields and topics including: how language is used and interpreted in legal procedures and institutions; selected topics in media law (e.g. the nature of defamatory statements; advertising standards; and threatening or offensive communications); and questions in intellectual property on which further light may be thrown by close linguistic analysis (e.g. in copyright and as regards verbal trademarks).

-As part of his research, Alan convenes the Keywords Project - an interdisciplinary research project investigating socially problematic 'keywords' used in public discourse and debate.
-This project, which is funded by Jesus College, University of Cambridge, and the University of Pittsburgh, publishes keyword entries and related articles and materials on its website at http://keywords.pitt.edu/.
-Alongside research publications in law and a Routledge textbook on law and language, two books, related to the Keywords Project, are in preparation: one updating Raymond Williams' Keywords: A vocabulary of culture and society (1976/1983); the other analysing selected social keywords at greater length.
+As part of his research, Alan was for a number of years convener of the Keywords Project: an interdisciplinary research project investigating socially problematic 'keywords' which are contested in public discourse and debate because of their multiple meanings or vagueness.
+That project, which was funded by Jesus College, University of Cambridge, and the University of Pittsburgh, has published keyword entries and related articles and materials on its website at http://keywords.pitt.edu/.
+Alongside research publications in law, and a Routledge textbook on law and language, two books from OUP related to the Keywords Project are in preparation: one updating Raymond Williams' Keywords: A vocabulary of culture and society (1976/1983); the other analysing selected social keywords at greater length.

 PhD (Trinity College Cambridge - 1980)

 BA (Double First-Class Hons) and Senior Scholar (Trinity College Cambridge - 1976)